whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 From Molly Brown:

 Mike, I am equally grateful for both the positive attitude and energy your contributed to our team as well as your carefully thought-out code.
-In particular I was really impressed by your work to keep up team morale as we worked late the night before the project was due and your ability to pitch in and help any of us work through code issues, despite the fact that were were all working on very different aspects of the project - it speaks highly of your skills with the concepts we have learned thus far.
+In particular I was really impressed by your work to keep up team morale as we worked late the night before the project was due and your ability to pitch in and help any of us work through code issues, despite the fact that we were all working on very different aspects of the project - it speaks highly of your skills with the concepts we have learned thus far.
 That being said, in future projects I would suggest that you remain mindful of the fact that your fluency with the material and desire to write the best code possible can sometimes conflict with the needs of your other team members to work through issues at their own speed.
 However, you also demonstrated that you are open and responsive to constructive feedback and make immediate changes as needed, which I have the utmost respect for.
 Thank you again for all you contributed and helping make our project and team finish strong.

 From Ethan Bennett: